bryanluby/ConferenceNotes/2015-06-AltConf.md

 - new swift error handling
 - testing - functional style can make things easier to test - @testable keyword - Quick testing framework

-## Lessons in app PR: How to launch
+## Lessons in app PR - How to launch

 By *Matt Ronge*